moosetechnology/PetitParser/README.md

 - `Preprocessor`: Utilities to apply pre-processing on a parser input in a handy way.
 - `Extension`: Provides `PPExtendedCompositeParser` which allows one to define parsers for which rules do not rely on instance variables (allow to exceed the limit of 256 rules per parser) and `PPMultiStringParser` which allows to build efficient parsers for huge list of strings.
 - `TestsExtension`: Adds some useful methods to `PPCompositeParserTest`.
+- `Highlighter`: Utility to create cheap highlighter for Text object from a grammar.
 - `GT`: Extension to the inspector allowing to debug grammar more easily.
 - `SmalltalkCore`: Smalltalk parser.
 - `Smalltalk`: Smalltalk parser and its tests.